The creamiest vegan lemon cheesecake topped with eggless lemon curd. No-bake, no cashews and less than 10 ingredients.

 How to make vegan lemon curd (optional)

 You know that saucepan we just used?
-Don't clean it - we'll use it to make the lemon curd.
-The cheesecake is packed with flavour so the lemon curd is totally optional!
+Don’t clean it – we’ll use it to make the lemon curd.

-Pour the curd on your vegan lemon cheesecake and let it set further or serve immediately!
+Pour the curd on your vegan lemon cheesecake and let it set further or serve immediately.

 The lemon curd is also amazing served with my vegan lemon cake (layered) vegan lemon poppy seed muffins or lemon blueberry cake!